Onajite Okoloko

-Onajite Paul Okoloko is a Nigerian entrepreneur.
-He is currently Group Chief Executive Officer / Managing Director of Notore Chemical Industries Plc (“Notore”).
-He is also the Chairman of Midwestern Oil & Gas Limited (“Midwestern”) and the Chairman of Eroton Exploration & Production Limited (“Eroton”).
+Onajite Paul Okoloko is a Nigerian businessman and oil tycoon.
+He was the Group Chief Executive Officer/Managing Director of Notore Chemical Industries (“Notore”).
+He is also the Chairman of Midwestern Oil & Gas (“Midwestern”) and the Chairman of Eroton Exploration & Production (“Eroton”).

-Education and Personal Life
+Early life and education

-Okoloko graduated from the University of Benin in 1986 with a bachelor's degree in Economics and is an alumnus of Harvard Business School.
-He is married with four children.
+Okoloko was born in Nigeria in 1966 and graduated from the University of Benin in 1986 with a bachelor's degree in Economics.
+He is also an alumnus of Harvard Business School.

 Early career

 Okoloko lived and worked in the United States prior to his return to Nigeria in 1994 to work in the oil industry.
 In the US, Okoloko worked in sales, marketing and business development.
 Okoloko's business ethos is driven by a desire for indigenous ownership and operating of business, developing local management talent and encouraging community participation.

 Companies

 Ocean and Oil

-Okoloko was a founding member of the Ocean and Oil Group alongside Adewale Tinubu, Omamofe Boyo and Osaze Osifo.
+Okoloko was a founding member of the Ocean and Oil (Oando) Group alongside Adewale Tinubu, Omamofe Boyo and Osaze Osifo.
 In 1994, what started out as an oil trading company eventually acquired Unipetrol Nigeria Plc during the Federal Government of Nigeria's privatization exercise in 2000.
 Ocean and Oil went on to acquire other assets, including Agip Nigeria Plc (the oil marketing arm of the ENI Group in Nigeria) and listed a subsidiary (Oando Plc) on the Nigerian and Johannesburg Stock Exchanges.

-Okoloko left the Ocean and Oil Group of Companies in 2005.